Hospital Health Cover and Plastic Surgery – Policy Discussion and Terminology

 Health Insurance Hospital Coverage: what fully covered means (resource links)

-What may not be covered by your Private Health Insurance Company (your Private Health Fund), even though it says you’re ‘fully covered’ for surgery?
+What your Private Health Insurance Company covers you for, and what it doesn’t.
+Even though it says you’re ‘fully covered’ for surgery?

 Excerpted from the article source link above (Accessed online on 20 Nov 2018):